bridge-core/molang/README.md

 | Parse & Execute (uncached) | 13230.682ms |
 | Parse & Execute (cached) | 147.786ms |

-## MoLang Playground
+## Molang Playground

-We have built a very basic MoLang playground with this interpreter.
+We have built a very basic Molang playground with this interpreter.
 You can use it at [bridge-core.github.io/molang-playground](https://bridge-core.github.io/molang-playground).